 King River Press is pleased to announced that our newest verse collection by our writer/founder, Jodie Hawthorne, is now available in PDF format.
 Cover image (above) by Felix Brönnimann.
 Content images by Kohji Asakawa (edited and used with permission)

 Initial founder-practitioners, Tatsumi Hijikata and Kazuo Ohno pioneered this radical and unorthodox practice in Japan’s vulnerable post Second World War environment.
 Butoh and imitations of it are still practiced today by dancers in Japan and internationally.
+Athough Butoh was formed on Japanese soil, the author does not see Butoh as being a Japanese form of dance, nor that its origins are in any way connected to Japanese traditional culture, quite the contrary.

 The Tree House earth elements wasted on childhood dreams a controlled breakdown white sun black heart underthinking overestimating the light